-Mining operations are conducted in a manner that minimizes the acreage being mined at OUNTY any one time and thus serves to minimize the story of the any one time and thus serves to minimize the total area exposed to erosion in accordance with NR 135.06(2).
+Mining operations are conducted in a manner that minimizes the acreage being mined at any one time and thus serves to minimize the total area exposed to erosion in accordance with NR 135.06(2).
 Topsoil stockpiles shall be vegetated and the site is internally drained.
 Silt fencing to be used in accordance with methods and procedures described in "Wisconsin Construction Site Best Management Practices Handbook" and as deemed necessary and appropriate in the field.
 Silt fence inspection shall occur after a major rain fall event.